 This process of setting up an encrypted and secure connection is known as SSL handshake- a key that encrypts and decrypts the data, leading to secure data transmission between a web server and a web browser.

 Do I need an SSL certificate for my website?

 If you want to prove your identity and legitimacy to your website visitors, then you definitely need to add an SSL certificate to your website.
 SSL security is mainly used to keep users’ information safe.
 So, they are must for web pages if,

-- You’re selling something online (you are taking credit card, social security numbers and any other personal data during order process).
+- You’re selling something online (you are taking credit card, social security numbers, and any other personal data during the order process).